 Reality: While centering works for some product shots, following the rule of thirds often creates more visually interesting images that direct the viewer’s attention more effectively.

 Consistency across multiple images helps create a cohesive brand presence in directories.
-Maintain similar framing, angles, and styling for all product photos.
-For business location shots, establish a signature look that carries through all your imagery.
+Keep similar framing, angles, and styling for all product photos.
+For business location shots, settle on a signature look that carries through all your imagery.
 This consistency helps with brand recognition as users browse through directory listings.

-Consider the context in which your photos will appear.
-Directory listings often display thumbnails first, so ensure your composition works at small sizes.
-Avoid complex scenes with tiny details that will be lost when scaled down.
-Bold, simple compositions with clear subjects tend to work best in directory contexts.
+Think about the context where your photos appear.
+Directory listings often show thumbnails first, so make sure your composition works at small sizes.
+Avoid complex scenes with tiny details that get lost when scaled down.
+Bold, simple compositions with clear subjects tend to work best.

-The perspective and angle you choose can dramatically impact how products are perceived.
-For most products, shooting at a slight angle (rather than straight on) shows more dimensions and creates a more dynamic image.
+The angle you choose changes how products are perceived.
+For most products, shooting at a slight angle rather than straight on shows more dimension and creates a more dynamic image.
 For food and many retail products, a top-down (flat lay) perspective often works well.
-For business interiors, a wide angle from about eye height creates an inviting view that mimics what customers will see when they visit.
+For business interiors, a wide angle from about eye height creates an inviting view that matches what customers see when they visit.

 Success Story: A local bakery increased their directory listing click-through rate by 47% after updating their photography to include consistent top-down shots of their signature pastries on a branded plate with their logo subtly visible.
 The consistent style and composition created a recognizable visual identity that stood out from competitors.

-Pay attention to visual flow—how the viewer’s eye moves through your image.
+Pay attention to how the viewer’s eye moves through your image.
 Use leading lines (actual or implied lines that guide the eye), contrast, and selective focus to direct attention to the most important elements.
-For business location shots, frame the entrance in a way that invites the viewer to imagine walking in.
+For business location shots, frame the entrance so the viewer imagines walking in.

-The Getty Union List of Artist Names provides valuable insights into how professional photographers approach composition.
-Studying the work of established commercial photographers can help you develop a better eye for effective composition in business and product photography.
+The Getty Union List of Artist Names offers insight into how professional photographers approach composition.
+Studying the work of established commercial photographers helps you develop a better eye for business and product photography.

 Resolution determines how detailed and sharp your directory images appear.
-Understanding resolution requirements helps ensure your photos look professional across various devices and prevents the frustration of having images rejected by directory platforms.
+Knowing the requirements keeps your photos looking professional across devices and prevents the frustration of having images rejected by directory platforms.

 Most business directories specify minimum resolution requirements.
-Generally, images should be at least 1000 pixels on the shortest side, with many premium directories preferring 2000+ pixels.
-This provides enough detail while allowing for cropping and resizing as needed.
+Generally, images should be at least 1000 pixels on the shortest side, and many premium directories prefer 2000 or more.
+That gives enough detail while leaving room for cropping and resizing.

-Pixel density (measured in PPI – pixels per inch) matters primarily for print.
+Pixel density (measured in PPI, pixels per inch) matters mainly for print.
 For digital display on directories, the total pixel dimensions are what count.
-However, shooting at a higher resolution than required gives you flexibility for cropping and future use.
+Still, shooting at a higher resolution than required gives you flexibility for cropping and future use.

 Did you know?
-According to Google Business Profile guidelines, while their minimum requirement is 720×720 pixels, photos between 250 KB and 5 MB typically provide the best balance of quality and loading speed.
+According to Google Business Profile guidelines, while their minimum requirement is 720A, 720 pixels, photos between 250 KB and 5 MB typically provide the best balance of quality and loading speed.

 Camera settings affect resolution directly.
 Shoot at your camera’s native resolution (usually the highest setting) in the highest quality format available.
 If your camera offers RAW format, use it for maximum quality and editing flexibility.
 If not, use the highest quality JPEG setting.

-Aspect ratio considerations are important when planning your shots.
+Aspect ratio matters when planning your shots.
 Most directories display images in standard ratios like 4:3, 3:2, or 1:1 (square).
-Compose your images with these ratios in mind, leaving some space around the edges for potential cropping to fit directory templates.
+Compose with these ratios in mind, leaving some space around the edges for potential cropping to fit directory templates.

-- Standard business directories: Minimum 1000×1000 pixels for square formats
+- Standard business directories: Minimum 1000A, 1000 pixels for square formats

 - Premium/featured listings: 2000+ pixels on the longest side